saltstack/salt-enhancement-proposals/master_key_rotation_for_disconnected_minions.md

   - Expiring key: a key that is only valid until its expire time.
 This seems to add no benefit.

 What is the impact of not doing this?
-- Key rotation remains impossible for disconnected minions
+- Key rotation remains impossible when minions disconnect
 - Key rotation API remains missing